HavenlyECO/pr/README.md

 The process runs indefinitely until interrupted and writes the model to the path given by ``--model-out`` after each training cycle.
 Note that The Odds API only provides historical results for roughly the last year.
-Using a start date older than this will result in missing data.
+If the supplied ``--start-date`` is older than that window, the continuous training command automatically clamps it to the most recent date allowed by the API.